dreamonkey/responsive-image-loader/README.md

 # responsive-image-loader

+> This repo is abandoned, check out the next iteration of this project which uses [a webpack plugin](https://github.com/dreamonkey/responsive-image-loader) instad of a loader and solves many performance issues.

 **New package, who dis?**

 A webpack loader to automagically bring your website images to a whole new level of responsiveness!